• Skip to main content

 • If applicable, the names or roles of the staff involved (if you know them).

+Complaints follow a formal process of investigation and letter response, which takes up to 30 working days.
+Making a complaint will not negatively impact any future care or treatment you receive.
 Please be assured all complaint correspondence is recorded confidentially and filed separately to your medical records.

-Share your story online
+Share your story online (Care Opinion)

-If you were recently an overnight or day procedure patient, you may receive an SMS inviting you to participate in this brief (5 minute) online survey.
-Learn more about the My Healthcare Survey (external site).
+If you were recently a patient, you may receive an SMS inviting you to participate in this brief online survey.

 How to provide feedback in another language

-• To arrange for a professional interpreter call the:
+To arrange for a professional interpreter, call the:

 • Fiona Stanley Hospital Helpdesk on 6152 2222